 Other than that, opt for a waterproof system.
 The last thing you want is a grow bed that leaks.
 This aspect might be slightly related to the price, but overall, even an inexpensive system should be alright.

-How different types of grow beds work
+How do different types of grow beds work?

 There are different rules for aquaponic grow beds, especially when it comes to the actual depth.
 Most professionals make slight adjustments, but normally, the grow bed should be able to have about 14 inches of media.
 Different plants have different requirements, but 14 inches should be enough for most plants out there.
 Even if you do not necessarily need that much in the beginning, you might bring in other plants later on, so it is better to be prepared for further changes.